pecaxxl/ESP32-Bus-Pirate/README.md

 ## Using the ESP32 Bus Pirate to speak UART over WiFi
 ![Using the ESP32 Bus pirate with UART](images/demo2.gif)

+## Contribute
+See [How To Contribute](https://github.com/geo-tp/ESP32-Bus-Pirate/wiki/99-Contribute) section, which outlines a simple way to add a new command to any mode.

 ## Warning
 > ⚠️ **Voltage Warning**: Devices should only operate at **3.3V** or **5V**.